marklee77/docker-debian-supervisor/README.md

 files can be placed in /etc/supervisor/conf.d.
 For an example image see marklee77/slapd.

-This work was inspired by phusion/baseimage, but I needed something that would work with Debian jessie.
+This work was inspired by phusion/baseimage, but is hopefully simpler and users supervisor in place of runit.

 author
 ======